mohitjain/mohitjain/_posts/2012-12-16-3-defining-models-in-backbone-js-learning-backbone-js.md

 ## Setters

-And now you can even update name, or age etc.
+And now you can even update name, or age, etc.

 {% highlight javascript %}